Hammock Hollow Children’s Garden

 Edward Bok Word Garden, Fence Swift Stumpery, Fox Den, and Fairy House Trail

 Jump, climb and scamper through a lively oak hammock that provides a sprawling yet shady canopy for physical and creative play.
 Words were very important to Edward Bok, a Pulitzer-Prize winning author and the publisher of Ladies Home Journal.
 The Edward Bok Word Garden is dedicated to his memory.
 Inspirational words etched in stone are a learning moment about qualities that make the world better.
 The Fence Swift Stumpery is a garden installation inspired by the agile and acrobatic lizards native to the uplands of Florida.
 This garden habitat draws attention to the beauty of stumps highlighted by ferns and air plants.

 Activities include the Fox Den log climb and the whimsical Fairy House Trail where garden fairies can be found living in fanciful, nature-inspired homes.
 This setting provides an opportunity to highlight plant, animal and human relationships and their dependency upon the forest for food and shelter.
 Unique plant life here will include hanging Spanish moss, resurrection fern-covered branches and epiphytes growing in the tree crevices.

 Back-in-time Garden, Frog Hop and Warbler Thicket

 Take a walk through a Cabbage palm forest and play inside a Seminole-inspired Chickee Hut.
 The homestead has an outdoor kitchen with pots, pans and a vintage water hand pump.
-This area evokes the historic nature of old Florida and is also home to the Frog Hop that tests even the most skilled jumpers with a series of log challenges.
+This area evokes the historic nature of old Florida and is also home to the Frog Hop that tests even the most skilled jumpers with a series of tree stumps.
 The Warbler Thicket is a short walk through a honeysuckle tunnel.